What Is Capacity Planning? Definitive Guide to Top Business Strategies

 • Bottlenecks: A bottleneck is a part of the capacity planning process that isn’t progressing smoothly.
 This could be due to a lack of resources, either in quantity or quality.
 Capacity planning helps identify and resolve these situations before they impact business operations.

 • Resource Utilization: One of the main metrics for capacity planning success.
-High utilization indicates high efficiency — for machines, it indicates maximized output, and for employees, billable hours worked.
+High utilization indicates high efficiency — for machines, it indicates maximized output, and for employees, billable hours worked (see more: contracted hours vs actual hours).

 • Billable Hours: The number of hours worked that can be charged to clients.
 The balance between billable and non-billable hours is key for client-facing agencies.